Andrei Lutai: Career

 Lutai began skating in 1992 and was coached by his sister in his early years.
 After the rink in Belgorod closed, he moved to Samara for one year, and then to Saint Petersburg in 2001 after his sister asked Alexei Mishin to take him in his group.
 In summer 2005, he broke his foot which continued to bother him in later years.
 In August 2009, Mishin said that Lutai was very polite and responsible and that his host families spoke highly of him.

-In November 2009, following his 10th-place finish at the 2009 Skate America, Lutai was arrested in Lake Placid, New York and charged with third degree grand larceny and third degree criminal possession of stolen property, both felonies; and third degree unauthorized use of a vehicle and aggravated driving while intoxicated, which are misdemeanors.
+In November 2009, following his 10th-place finish at the 2009 Skate America, Lutai was arrested in Lake Placid, New York, and charged with third degree grand larceny and third degree criminal possession of stolen property, both felonies; and third degree unauthorized use of a vehicle and aggravated driving while intoxicated, which are misdemeanors.
 At a hearing on November 18, Lutai, who had no criminal history, pleaded not guilty to all charges.
 He was handed a one-year ban by Russia's figure skating governing body which meant he could not compete for a place on the Russian team at the 2010 Winter Olympics.
 In September 2011, Lutai pleaded guilty to reckless driving and was sentenced to time served.

 In early 2010, Lutai became a coach at Albena Denkova / Maxim Staviski's skating club in Sofia, Bulgaria.
-One of his students is Georgi Kenchadze.
+He now coaches alongside his wife, Ina.
+Among his students include Georgi Kenchadze, Alexandra Feigin, and Chiara Hristova.